casssoft/imgui_lua_bindings/README.md

 Generate iterator file (or use the one for 1.50 WIP already in the repo)
 ```
-./generate_imgui_bindings.pl <../imgui/imgui.h >imgui_iterator.cpp
+./generate_imgui_bindings.pl <../imgui/imgui.h >imgui_iterator.inl
 ```

 This creates a file with info about imgui functions from the imgui.h file.

-Then copy the macro definitions in imgui_lua_bindings.cpp and include imgui_iterator.cpp in that the cpp file.
+Then copy the macro definitions in imgui_lua_bindings.cpp and include imgui_iterator.inl in that the cpp file.
 This will generate static int impl_FunctionName(lua_State*L) {} functions for each imgui function.
 Bind these to lua functions and you're good to go.
 (Check out imgui_lua_bindings.cpp for a full example)

 The imgui_lua_bindings.cpp has two functions RunString and LoadImguiBindings